 The fair value of long-term deposits is calculated by discounting total principal and interest receivable to present value using a discount rate equal to the rate that would be charged if the deposits were newly placed.

 e.
-Notes and accounts payable, Electronically recorded obligations - operating and Short-term loans f.
-Long-term debt

-These items are recorded using book values because the market values approximate the book values as a result of their short- term maturities.
+Notes and accounts payable, Electronically recorded obligations - operating and Short-term loans These items are recorded using book values because the market values approximate the book values as a result of their short- term maturities.